PreviousErik/Unity_Console/README.md

 Copyright Erik Torenstam 2024-2025

 This console is for free use.
-You are allowed, and in-fact have, to create your own extention class of the HZR_Console, to add your own functionality, or overwrite what already exist.
+You are allowed, and in-fact have, to create your own extension class of the HZR_Console, to add your own functionality, or overwrite what already exist.

 The main focus of this is simple use, but extensive coverage with high malleability.